We’re Sally Cathcart and Sharon Mark-Teggart, Co-Founders of The Curious Piano Teachers – and we’re delighted that you’ve found your way to us!

 And here’s the official biog:

 Sharon has 18 years of piano teaching experience.
 She has additional experience of teaching music at tertiary level and has also worked for several years within early years settings as a music practitioner.
 Sharon did a 3 year postgraduate course at the Institute of Education, University of Reading, achieving a Masters in Music Education with distinction in 2007.
-She was subsequently invited to join the course development team for the Piano Teachers’ Course run by EPTA (UK).
+She was subsequently invited to join the course development team for the Piano Teachers’ Course (UK).
 Sharon worked on this course as a Principal Tutor for 3 years and then worked for a further year as moderator of the course’s academic submissions.
 Driven by her vision to provide a service for the piano teachers of Northern Ireland, allowing them to gain greater confidence, develop their teaching skills and gain accredited teaching qualifications, Sharon founded evoco in 2012 (Northern Ireland’s Music Education Organisation, specialising in piano teacher training).
 Sharon has been described as being a visionary entrepreneur within the world of music education.
 She is a member of EPTA (UK) and a Fellow Member of the ISM.